EvanK/EvanK.github.io/index.md

 ### How do I contact you?
 ![](images/how.png)

-**If you are a recruiter, please _do not_.
-I am happy where I am.** Otherwise, you can find me on any of the following services...
+You can find me on any of the following services...

 * [Keybase](https://keybase.io/evanskaufman)
 * [Github](https://github.com/EvanK/)